agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 the globe just to end up six years older and once again hunting for a job; I had seen my CERN colleagues try and universally fail to land tenure track positions.
-So I decided to head back to where I grew up---the Bay Area---and see if I could make it as a data scientist with the help of the Insight program.
+So I decided to head back to where I grew up---the Bay Area---and see if I could make it as a data scientist with the help of the Insight Data Science program.

 [leaving]: {% post_url 2018-01-19-should_i_get_a_phd %}